 The North American Trade and Travel Band at the company department store grand opening in Dawson, October 21, 1899.
 (University of Washington Library, Special Collections)

-The Berry Family: Clarence holds the fiddle, his wife, Ethel B. the guitar, with dog, Sandy, holding the hat in front of their two-storey log cabin outside of Dawson.
-(Kinsey and Kinsey Photo Collecti
+The Berry Family: Clarence holds the fiddle, wife Ethel B., the guitar, and dog, Sandy, with the hat in front of their two-story log cabin outside of Dawson.
+(Kinsey and Kinsey Photo Collection)

 Tea time for the ladies: Left, Diamond Tooth Gertie; right, favorite singer, Cad Wilson.
 (Hegg Collection, University of Washington Libraries, Special Collections Division)